-In September 2019, I have taken up work as a Marie Curie Research Fellow at the Institute for Black Atlantic Research, University of Central Lancashire.
-Here, I will be working on my new research project.
+In September 2019, I have taken up work as a Marie Curie Research Fellow at the Institute for Black Atlantic Research.
+Located at the University of Central Lancashire, I will be working on my new research project.
 It is titled “Black Inter-American Mobilities and Autobiography in the Age of Revolutions (1760-1860).”

 The project is funded by the European Union’s Horizon 2020 research and innovation program, Marie Sklodowska-Curie grant agreement no. 834975.
 Click on the flag to the left for more information.